stefanobartoletti/bricks-docs/docs/integrations/swiper/README.md

 # {{ $frontmatter.title }}

-Bricks has a builtin optional integration with [Swiper](https://swiperjs.com/), a JavaScript slider/carousel which shares the same moduler principles as this theme.
+Bricks has a builtin optional integration with [Swiper](https://swiperjs.com/), a JavaScript slider/carousel which shares the same modular principles as this theme.

 ::: warning
 The latest version tested with Bricks is `6.5.7`